Magnolia Deer Resistant?

 When it comes to deer damage, magnolia trees are not exempt.
 These graceful trees with their beautiful blossoms and glossy leaves may seem invincible, but deer are relentless in their quest for food.
 If you have ever come across a magnolia tree with stripped bark or chewed leaves, you know the frustration and disappointment that comes with deer damage.
 Deer are notorious for their voracious appetites and ability to leap through barriers to reach their desired food sources.
 This includes your precious magnolia trees.
 As a result, many homeowners with magnolia trees have had to deal with the aftermath of deer grazing on their beloved trees.

-Read More Are Magnolias Deer Resistant?
+Read More Penstemon Deer Resistant?

 Magnolia Trees As A Favored Food Source For Deer